Bequests

 Understanding Charitable Bequests

 These indicate a particular dollar amount or a specific item to be donated.
-For example, you might leave $10,000 or a piece of artwork to a favored charity.
+For example, you might leave $10,000 or a piece of artwork to a favoured charity.

 This specifies a percentage of your total estate to be gifted.
 For instance, you might decide to allocate 10% of your estate to a nonprofit organization.